zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 which, unfortunately, is not [closed-form](https://en.wikipedia.org/wiki/Closed-form_expression#Analytic_expression), since it contains the [complementary error function](http://mathworld.wolfram.com/Erfc.html) \\(\mathrm{erfc}\\).

 Unfortunately, even after expending a considerable amount of time and effort, I have been unable to re-derive this expression.
-I have a nagging suspicion that this is not a full analytic solution, but rather a truncated series expansion (similar to [this one](https://www.sciencedirect.com/science/article/pii/S0022407300001072)).
+I suspect that I am either missing something (accounting for continuous variation of the IOR, for instance), or perhaps this is not a full analytic solution, but rather a truncated series expansion (similar to [this one](https://www.sciencedirect.com/science/article/pii/S0022407300001072)).
 Also, while the formula does work for angles beyond 90 degrees, it deviates from the numerically evaluated integral rather quickly.

 For the zenith angle of 90 degrees, it reduces to